 - Snoring (caused by irritation in the throat)

 - Skin irritation

 - Redness around the eyes, mouth, chin or ears

-If you think your cat may be suffering from allergies, a few simple home remedies can go a long way towards relieving the symptoms.
+What can you give your cat for allergies?
+Actually, there are a few simple home remedies which can go a long way towards relieving the symptoms without introducing new medications.
 Try these tricks to keep your cat comfortable during allergy season:

-If you’ve done everything to reduce your cat’s exposure to seasonal allergens, and you’re still seeing signs of irritation, schedule a visit to a vet.
-Your cat may be suffering from an infection or something other than seasonal allergies.
-A pet health professional can help you get to the root of the problem.
+If you’ve done everything to reduce your cat’s exposure to seasonal allergens, and you’re still seeing signs of irritation, schedule a visit to a vet to discuss possible medications or rule out other issues like an infection or immune deficiency.